 The Festivals of the Jewish People

-By Hillel ben David (Greg Killian)
+By Rabbi Dr. Hillel ben David (Greg Killian),

-History tells us about a people that have been present since most of human history.
+History tells us about a people that have been present for most of human history.
 The Jews have been around for several millennia, existing before and after Greece and Rome.
 With such a vast and rich history, one would expect that Judaism would have many festivals.
 One would also expect that these festivals would be significant and meaningful in religious, as well as historical, ways.
-This article is meant to teach the reader not only the historical, but also the religious significance and meaning of the festivals to Jews, and to instill an appreciation for the festivals.
+This article is meant to teach the reader not only the historical, but also the religious significance and meaning of the festivals to Jews, and to instill an appreciation for these prophetic festivals.
 If the reader is interested in becoming a prophet, then he will surely find this article of great interest.

 The Biblical festivals are also Mikraot, rehearsals, set by HaShem.
 We rehearse certain events in time in order to be prepared for, and prophesy about, future events.
 This is significant, since to Jews this means that our festivals are prophecies of things to come: